jindrichmynarz/dissertation/parts/data_preparation.md

 Our case-based reasoning approach to matchmaking works under the assumption that the awarded bidders constitute cases of successful solutions to public contracts.
 This assumption may not be universally valid, considering that bidders may be awarded for reasons other than providing the best offer. zIndex gives us a counter-measure to balance this assumption by weighting each award by the fairness of its contracting authority.

-*"the graph-based flexible RDF data model obsoletes the structural heterogeneity problem and makes integration from multiple data sources possible even if their schemas differ or are unknown"* ([Mihindukulasooriya, García-Castro, Esteban-Gutiérrez, 2013](#Mihindukulasooriya2013))

 Since there is no fixed schema in RDF, any RDF data can be merged and stored along with any other RDF data.
 Merge as union applies to schemas as well, because they too are formalized in RDF.